nauticalmike/egress-security/README.md

 ```

 ***
-NOTE: Notice how the internal outbound traffic is intentionally originated using `http` in order to rely on Istio's automatic mTLS within the mesh and then using the `DestinationRule` tls mode `SIMPLE` the egress instance does a secure request to the external host.
+NOTE: Notice how the internal outbound traffic is intentionally originated using `http` in order to rely on Istio's automatic mTLS within the mesh and then using the `DestinationRule` tls mode `SIMPLE`, the egress instance does a secure request to the external host.

 ***

 Repeat the same steps using the `sleep` service on the `otherns` for the Yahoo host: